DataLab-Platform/DataLab/doc/intro/tutorials/custom_func.rst

 .. figure:: ../../images/tutorials/custom_func/04.png

-    We can now see the generated image in the "Image panel".
+    We can now see the generated image in the "Image Panel".

 Create a macro-command
 ----------------------